-Loan Forgiveness Program For Newly Hired Occupational and Physical Therapist
+Jose P. Loan Forgiveness Program For Newly Hired Occupational and Physical Therapists

-The Jose P Loan Forgiveness Program for Occupational and Physical Therapists, newly hired to the New York City Department of Education, offers New York State licensed therapists the opportunity to have student loans repaid.
+The Jose P. Loan Forgiveness Program for Occupational and Physical Therapists, newly hired to the New York City Department of Education, offers New York State licensed occupational and physical therapists the opportunity to have up to $24,000 of student loans repaid.
 This program serves to increase the number of licensed personnel serving in the neediest geographic areas of the New York City public schools.

 The following types of loans are considered approved sources: